CIS565-Fall-2014/Project-1/README.md

 # Project 1 : Introduction to CUDA

 ## PERFORMANCE ANALYSIS
-* How does changing the tile and block sizes change performance?
-Why?
-* How does changing the number of planets change performance?
-Why?

-The following table shows the fps with different number of planets and block size.
+*The following table shows the fps with different number of planets and block size.
 --------------------------------------------------------
 | planets #|     Block Size=128    |  Block Size=256  | Block Size=512|
 |:---------:|:-----------------:|:-----------------:|:-----------:|